yazankhwork/secure-medical-record-exchange/README.md

 | **IDEA (CFB mode)** | Symmetric encryption of the medical record using a key derived from the shared secret | Block cipher, stream mode |
 | **Falcon-style NTRU signature** | Signs the transmitted package so the doctor can verify authenticity and integrity | Lattice-based signature |

-> ⚠️ **Educational project only.** These are simplified, from-scratch
-> reimplementations built for learning and demonstration.
-They are **not**
-> audited, constant-time, or suitable for production cryptographic or
-> medical use.
-All patient data in this repo is synthetic.

----

 ## How it works

 1. **Doctor** generates an ML-KEM (Kyber) key pair.
 The public key is shared openly; the private key stays with the doctor.